Olha Freimut

-Olha Freimut (born Olha Mykhailivna Konyk, Ольга Михайлівна Коник-Фреймут, née: Lokotko; 25 February 1982) is a Ukrainian TV presenter, journalist, writer and model.
+Olha Freimut (born Olha Mykhailivna Konyk, Ольга Михайлівна Коник-Фреймут, married name: Lokotko; 25 February 1982) is a Ukrainian TV presenter, journalist, writer and model.

 Biography

 Olha was born on 25 February 1982 in Novyi Rozdil, Lviv Oblast.
-Her father is footballer, and her mother is master of swimming sport.
-In an early childhood, she attended matches with the participation of her father.
+Her father was a footballer, and her mother was a master of swimming.
+In her early childhood, she attended matches with the participation of her father.
 For eight years she studied at the piano at the music school.

-She received Master's degree in International Journalism at the University of Lviv and City, University of London, where she received a diploma magna cum laude.
+She received her master's degree in international journalism at the University of Lviv and City, University of London, where she received a diploma magna cum laude.
 During her studies, she worked as a waitress.

 Career

 She had worked as a journalist in the BBC, filming in advertising.
-After Orange Revolution returned from London to Kyiv, she got a job in the international department on Channel 5.
-Later she realised that work of international journalist does not satisfy her.
+After the Orange Revolution, she returned from London to Kyiv, she got a job in the international department at the Channel 5.
+Later she realised that the job of international journalist does not satisfy her.
 For a time she worked as a journalist in the fashion-program Breakfast with 1+1.

 In 2008, she featured in the daytime show on 1+1.
 She had learned by journalist Lyudmila Padlevska about casting on the daytime show at Novyi Kanal.
 Afterwards, she served as a co-presenter of Pidyom with Oleksandr Pedan and Serhiy Prytula.
 On 27 May 2011, Pidyom's finale was aired.

 She writes articles about fashion.
 In the future, plans to seriously engage in fashion journalism.
 In 2010, she faced Ukrainian designer Oksana Karavanskaya.

 From June 2011, together with Dima Kolyadenko, she led the program Shoumaniya.
 On 4 March 2012, the series was concluded.

 At the end of August 2011, she launched the program Revizor in which Freimut checks the quality of the service sector establishments of Ukraine.
 This show has become one of the most successful in Novyi Kanal, in the season 2011/12.
 On 10 March 2012, together with Serhiy Prytula, she leads the show Who's on top?.
 In the summer of 2012, she led the program Kabrioleto together with Serhiy Prytula and Oleksandr Pedan in which they travelled through Ukraine.

 In 2011, the magazine Focus complied rating "30 most successful broadcasters Ukraine", Olha Freimut took 26th place.
 She has experience in the field of dubbing: in the summer 2011, Fermut played as voice actress in the cartoon The Smurfs.